API Client System

 }# Make authenticated request

-homeboy api myproject GET /usersSecurity Considerations
+homeboy api myproject get /usersSecurity Considerations

-homeboy authcommand - Use HTTPS: API base URLs should use HTTPS for secure communication
+source: "keychain"locally andhomeboy auth set, or usesource: "env"in CI/headless environments - Use HTTPS: API base URLs should use HTTPS for secure communication

 - Keychain storage: Tokens are encrypted in OS keychain